grelade/wykop-scrap/README.md

 # what is it?

 Scraping programs for <a href="http://wykop.pl">wykop.pl</a> website.
 Using BeatifulSoup4 and custom-made API.

-Used in blog posts:
+It was used in preparing publicly available dataset [wykop-data-2022](https://www.kaggle.com/datasets/grelade/wykop-data-2022).

+I wrote some **blog posts** analyzing this dataset:
 * https://grelade.github.io/what-is-happening-on-wykop-pt1/
 * https://grelade.github.io/what-is-happening-on-wykop-pt2/
 * https://grelade.github.io/what-is-happening-on-wykop-pt3/